Fountaincoder/microtsetlin/README.md

 - c_sft - `clause` output shifted
 - x_sft - `actual input` shifted

-There is some randomness to _when_ this is done and whether there is `inaction`.
+There is some randomness to _when_ update is performed, and whether there is `inaction`.
 The _when_ is governed by the function:

 ```python